 WELCOME, I’m Jen.
-I’m guessing you’re here because someone passed my name on to you or you’ve been to one of my classes and you want to feel more of that clarity and ease yoga brings in more of your life.
+I’m guessing you’re here because someone passed my name on to you or you’ve been to one of my classes.

 My teaching is informed by my practice and my life.
 I came to yoga nearly 20 years ago, taking a class at a gym to avoid the actual gym.
-Before teaching, I worked as a business and entertainment journalist and a copywriter for major corporations and small businesses.
+Before teaching, I worked as a business and entertainment journalist.
+I’ve continued writing as a content writer and communications consultant for major corporations and small businesses.

 In between, I burnt out and moved to Paris, because, Paris.
 And croissants.
 I thought it would put an end to the anxiety that had stalled me in my writing work in LA.
 I had been waking up with a pit in my stomach that I would try to stuff down and ignore before my first cup of coffee.
 But without distractions from friends and my daily routine, I was forced to actually spend time with my thoughts.
 Walking behind the Notre Dame one day, embarrassingly teary-eyed, I was hit by the truth in the title of a Jon Kabat-Zinn book I had bought but never read: Wherever You Go There You Are.